aws-samples/aws-refactoring-to-serverless/patterns/parallel_to_sns_scatter_gather.md

 ### Advantages

 * Decoupling: By using SNS to fan-out messages between sub-tasks, you can decouple the individual sub-tasks from each other and add further sub-tasks, reducing the complexity of the overall workflow.
 This can make it easier to modify or replace individual sub-tasks without affecting the rest of the system.
-* Scalability: SNS provides a scalable and flexible architecture that can handle large volumes of messages and sub-tasks.
-This can make it easier to scale your application as your workload grows.
 * Asynchronous processing: By using SNS with event and lambda destinations, you can implement asynchronous processing workflow, which can improve application performance and responsiveness.
 * Complexity: The implementation with AWS CDK for SNS is relatively simpler, as you only need to define an SNS topic and subscribe one or more Lambda functions to that topic.